-- If it is a mechanical failure.

-- Which component is damaged e.g. the straps or footshell.

-- How did it break?

-- What were you doing at the time it broke?
+- If it is a mechanical failure - Which component is damaged e.g. the hand, straps etc. - How did it break? - What were you doing at the time it broke/stopped functioning?

-Don't worry if you don't know all the details, just try to give as much information as possible to neip your prostnetist/technician to identify the problem.
+Don't worry if you don't know all the details, just try to give as much information as possible to help your prosthetist/technician to identify the problem.

-If you do know what part (component) is damaged and needs to be repaired or replaced contact your prosthetist.
+If you do know what part (component)

+is damaged and needs to be repaired or replaced contact your prosthetist.
 Parts may need ordering and time could be spared by pre-ordering components prior to an appointment.